In the guide

 |Gross weight||Permitted weight of container|

-Scales that are used must be accurate and of an approved construction for retail sale use and have certain required markings and stamps on them - see 'Weighing equipment for legal use'.
+Scales that are used must be accurate and of an approved construction for retail sale use, and have certain required markings and stamps on them.
+See 'Weighing equipment for legal use' for more information.

 The customer must be informed of the weight of the product and the price before paying for it.
 This can be done by: